rizac/eGSIM/egsim/management/commands/README.md

     scan of the commands directory: first you want to have control over the execution order, second you might want to implement some command that is not part of the main initialization chain -->

- ### Implementation details for extending existing commands

- The two commands `reg2db` and `gsimsel2db` can be extended with new input data (new regionalizations and gsim selections, respectively).
- See the documentation of the two modules (`reg2db.py` and `gsimsel2db.py`) for details in case